Animoses777/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-script that prints the absolute path name of the current working directory
+echo "this script prints the working directory"